feliblo/dbtective/README.md

 ## Quickstart

-All possible checks can be found in the [checks documentation](https://feliblo.github.io/dbtective/docs/).
+All possible rules can be found in the [rules documentation](https://feliblo.github.io/dbtective/docs/).
 Information about customizing `dbtective` is shown at the [config documentation](https://feliblo.github.io/dbtective/docs/config)

 1. Create a `dbtective.yml` config file in the root of your dbt project by running: